adrianylee/BENG183_Snakemake/snakemake.md

 report`) means the workflow itself serves as executable documentation of the entire analysis.

 ## 2. RNA-seq & Typical Pipelines<a name="2"></a>
+RNA sequencing (RNA-seq) is a widely used method for measuring gene expression by profiling the RNA molecules present in a biological sample.
+In practice, an RNA-seq experiment produces raw sequencing reads in FASTQ format, which must pass through several computational stages before meaningful biological interpretation is possible.
+A standard workflow begins with quality assessment using tools such as FastQC or fastp, followed by optional trimming to remove adapters or low- quality bases.
+The cleaned reads are then processed either through traditional genome alignment (e.g., STAR, HISAT2, Bowtie2) or through faster pseudoalignment approaches (e.g., Salmon, Kallisto) that quantify transcript abundance without generating full alignments.
+Gene- or transcript-level counts are subsequently derived using tools such as featureCounts or tximport, and these counts feed into statistical methods like DESeq2 for differential expression analysis.
+Outputs typically include normalized expression matrices, diagnostic plots, and multi-sample summaries, often consolidated through MultiQC.

 <img src="inclassrnaseqexample.png" alt="alt text" width="200"/>

+Although conceptually straightforward, RNA-seq analysis involves many interdependent steps and dozens of intermediate files, making manual execution fragile and difficult to scale.
+The workflow must also adapt to varying sample numbers, library types, reference genomes, and computational environments.
+These characteristics make RNA-seq an ideal case for workflow automation: a system like Snakemake provides structure, reproducibility, and scalability by formally defining how each step connects, ensuring that results are generated consistently and transparently across projects and platforms.

 ## 3. Snakemake Basics: Rules, DAGs, and Wildcards <a name="3"></a>